ops-vince/-Vinceops-cloud-/Month 2/ screenshots/README.md

 ## 3. Internet Gateway Route

-The public route table includes an active default route:
+The public route table contained an active default route:

 ```text
 0.0.0.0/0 → Internet Gateway
 ```

-This route provides the public subnet with an internet path.
+This provided the public subnet with an internet traffic path.

 [View full-size evidence](./03-public-route-to-internet-gateway.png)